 - All Catrikes have mechanical disk brakes, one on each front wheel.

-- All Catrikes have 30 speeds with SRAM front and rear derailleurs.
+- All Catrikes (except the Eola) have 30 speeds with SRAM front and rear derailleurs.

-- All Catrikes have little or no brake-steer, less than some other trikes.
+- All Catrikes have less brake-steer than some other trikes.

 - All Catrikes have some pedal steer, more than some other trikes.

-In our experience Catrike trikes have been more reliable than average and they have always honored their warranty without a hassle.
+In our experience Catrike trikes have been more reliable than average and the company has always honored their warranty without a hassle.